Claude Code: Setup and Usage Tutorial¶

 Installation Problems¶

-Issue: npm install -g @anthropic-ai/claude-code fails
+Issue: npm install -g @anthropic-ai/claude fails

 Solutions: